GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

     - eg. May need tools that work for version 2.15.1 and not 2.16
 - Open source nature of Linux and bioinformatics tools
 - High performance computers usually have Linux OS
-  - When connecting to HPC (eg. [Biocluster](https://redmine.biodiversity.agr.gc.ca/projects/biocluster/wiki/Biocluster_User_Guide)) the command line is your interface
+  - When connecting to HPC (e.g. [GPSC](https://www.gcpedia.gc.ca/wiki/GRDI-EcoBiomics/Bioinformatics/Training/Introduction_to_the_GPSC)) the command line is your interface

 <br>